hanwencheng/gists/HDKD.md

 hard - Public key do not has a corresponding derivation, derived public key is not linked with parent public key, it can not be proved. soft - Public key has a corresponding derivation, derived public key is linked with parent public key, it can be proved.

+Soft derivation method has a pro here is that one could derive child public keys of a given parent key without knowing any private key.

 ## Use cases

 Basically the HDKD ease the management & storiing of variant keys / recovery phrases.
 In addition to that it enables: